 - The Head Start program hours are from 8:30am 3:00pm.
-Parents should arrive no more than 15 minutes prior to the start of the school day and should plan to wait with his/her child until the 8:30am sign in. - If your child is enrolled in the Full Day/Full Year or State Funded Preschool/ Head Start program (formerly Abbott), the classroom will open at 7:30am and close at 5:30pm for families who need the early or later hours and are working or in school. - Please be prompt in dropping off and picking up your child at the start and end of each school day. - For half-day sessions, dismissal time is 12:30pm unless otherwise notified. - Only an individual who is authorized by you on the Authorized Release/ Emergency Contact Form may pick up your child. - Please call us when your child will be absent or arrive after 9:00am.
+Parents should arrive no more than 15 minutes prior to the start of the school day and should plan to wait with his/her child until the 8:30am sign in. - If your child is enrolled in the Full Day/Full Year or State Funded Preschool/ Head Start program (formerly Abbott), the classroom will open at 7:30am and close at 5:30pm for families who need the early or later hours and are working or in school. - Please be prompt in dropping off and picking up your child at the start and end of each school day. - For half-day sessions, dismissal time is 12:30pm unless otherwise notified. - Cherry Hill collaboration hours are 9:30am 3:30pm, early dismissal 9:30am 1:30pm - Only an individual who is authorized by you on the Authorized Release/ Emergency Contact Form may pick up your child. - Please call us when your child will be absent or arrive after 9:00am.
 Children need to have a regular routine as part of their growth and preparation for kindergarten. - If a child misses a meal due to late arrival, a bowl of cereal or a sandwich may be supplied.
 When possible, parents are asked to stay until the child is settled. - If you plan to have your child out for vacation or a long period of time, you MUST let your child's Teacher and Family Advocate know.
 Depending on the situation of the absence your child may have to be placed back on the waiting list.